ignite/cli/contributing.md

 - A single project board <https://github.com/ignite-hq/cli/projects/4> shows the issues we are currently working on and what issues we plan to work on.

-Contributors, please check the **To Do** column on the project board <https://github.com/tendermint/ignite-hq/cli/4> to find an issue to work on.
+Contributors, check the **To Do** column on the project board <https://github.com/ignite-hq/cli/projects/4> to find an issue to work on.
+See

 We appreciate your contribution!